Updated: March 2019

 While it has proven difficult to tag beluga during their winter occupation of West Greenland waters, Greenland researchers have been involved in tagging operations in Arctic Canada.
 These applications have demonstrated conclusively that some belugas that summer in Arctic Canada do migrate to West Greenland for the winter (Richard et al. 2001).
 The tags have also provided important data on diving that has been used to derive correction factors for aerial surveys.

 Similar techniques have been used by Norwegian researchers to monitor the movements and diving behaviour of beluga around Svalbard.
 Here belugas do not seem to make long-distance migrations, remaining within the archipelago throughout most of the year (Lydersen et al. 2001).
 An innovative application of tagging was to use belugas as oceanographic “adaptive samplers” to monitor temperature and salinity in areas that are normally inaccessible to research vessels because of ice conditions (Lydersen et al. 2002).
+The first-ever aerial survey for estimating the number of belugas in the Svalbard area was conducted by the Norwegian Polar Institute in July and August 2018, and seven acoustic recorders listening mainly for bowhead whales, belugas and narwhals were deployed the same autumn (National Progress Report Norway 2018).

 Greenland researchers have also been heavily involved in genetic studies of beluga populations.
 These studies use small samples collected from beluga hunts, tagging operations and in some cases, biopsies.
 While the social structure of beluga populations has made the interpretation of genetic data challenging (de March et al.2002, Palsbøll et al. 2002), genetic studies have been successful in discriminating the major divisions in beluga populations.